 This book has personal intimacy and gives an account of her organic story, her view, feeling, and how she managed to cope and still further her education through difficult times.
 It is infused with some African innuendos and ‘humour’ with God which will make you laugh and cry at the same time.

-The tearful reaction video shot by Alice Mpofu-Coles’ daughters after seeing her first book—10 years in the making—printed as a Christmas 2018 present from her husband went viral on Twitter with over 2.6 million views worldwide.
+The tearful reaction video below was shot by Alice Mpofu-Coles’ daughters after seeing her first book—10 years in the making—printed as a Christmas 2018 present from her husband went viral on Twitter with over 2.6 million views worldwide.
 It then became news on international websites."After 10 years of slowly writing, suffering from chronic pain from the operations, and so much disappointment, I was so happy to finally see my struggle with breast cancer in words in my first book," – Alice Mpofu-Coles quoted in an article on INSIDER.